awsdocs/amazon-s3-developer-guide/doc_source/storage-class-intro.md

   For durability, RRS objects have an average annual expected loss of 0\.01 percent of objects\.
 If an RRS object is lost, when requests are made to that object, Amazon S3 returns a 405 error\.

-## Storage Class for Automatically Optimizing Frequently and Infrequently Accessed Objects<a name="sc-dynamic-data-access"></a>
+## Storage class for automatically optimizing frequently and infrequently accessed objects<a name="sc-dynamic-data-access"></a>

 The **S3 Intelligent\-Tiering** storage class is designed to optimize storage costs by automatically moving data to the most cost\-effective storage access tier, without performance impact or operational overhead\.
 S3 Intelligent\-Tiering delivers automatic cost savings by moving data on a granular object level between two access tiers, a frequent access tier and a lower\-cost infrequent access tier, when access patterns change\.
 The Intelligent\-Tiering storage class is ideal if you want to optimize storage costs automatically for long\-lived data when access patterns are unknown or unpredictable\.